-St. Mary Catholic School has met the requirements established by the AdvancED Accreditation Commission and Board of Trustees and is accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement.
-An AdvancED educational system adheres to the highest quality standards and considers all aspects of how schools deliver quality education, which include mission and Catholic Identity, academic excellence, governance and leadership, and operational vitality.
-This recognition identifies St. Mary Catholic School as a community of integrity and high educational standards with a commitment to on-going self-improvement.
+St. Mary Catholic School is accredited by Cognia through June 2027.
+In accordance with standards set by the Archdiocese of Baltimore, St. Mary Catholic School met the requirements established by the Cognia Accreditation Commission and Board of Trustees and was thereby accredited by the SACS Council on Accreditation and School Improvement.
+This recognition identifies St. Mary Catholic School as a community of integrity and high educational standards with a commitment to ongoing self-improvement.